mrrobinhood5/Desternia/Downtime/crime/readme.md

 # Crime in the City

 Crime is taken very seriously in Rosemere.
 It can be costly and very lucrative.
 Not all characters are fit for the criminal world.
 Downtime crimes are limited to small/medium crimes agains notional residents. **DO NOT TRY TO BREAK INTO THE RAVENS QUILL** or stuff like that.
+This downtimes costs 2 Downtimes as it is very time consuming to be a criminal.

 ## **Downtime Rolls**
 - First scout out potential targets with **Perception** or **Investigation**